 Here's a preview of what to expect.

 What's happening when?

 In order to launch the new community by our target date, we need to shut down this site and fire up the other one.
-This platform will be unavailable starting February 22nd.
-We'll put up a sign to let people know what's happening, but now you know.
+We'll put up a notification here in the community to let people know when that's happening, but now you know.

 Between now and then, expect to see some areas of the community blocked to new content.
 I'll try not to do that until the last minute, as I don't want to prevent you from getting answers.
 However, we have to decide at some point that we're moving what's here to the new location, and we need to pick a stopping point so we don't leave stuff behind.

 For starters, It's going to be organized a little differently.